jhjeong314/Proofmood/README.md

 ## 0. Readme

-Most `.ipynb` files are uploaded to Google Colab, allowing you to run the code in your web browser.
+1. Most `.ipynb` files in this repo are also uploaded to Google Colab, allowing you to run the code in your web browser.
+1. The contents of `Document.pdf` provide an explanation of the fundamental theories that underlie this repository.

 ## 1. Arithmetic expressions